mwat56/Nele/README.md

 And, third, there's a group of URLs your users won't see or use, because by design they are reserved for you, the author of your postings.
 These URLs are protected by an authentication mechanism called _BasicAuth_ (which is supported by browsers for at least twenty years); this is where the username/password file comes in.
 Only users whose credentials (i.e. username and password) are stored in the password file will be given access to the following URLs.
-_So don't forget to setup an appropriate password file_.
+_So don't forget to set up an appropriate password file_.
 If you forget that (or the file is not accessible for the program) everybody on the net could read, modify, or delete your articles, or add new ones – which you might not like; therefore the system disables all options that might modify your system.

 * `/ap/` add a new posting.